History of Chinese Americans: Discrimination

-A year before, more than 60 labor unions formed the Asiatic Exclusion League in San Francisco, including labor leaders Patrick Henry McCarthy (mayor of San Francisco from 1910 to 1912), Olaf Tveitmoe (first president of the organization), and Andrew Furuseth and Walter McCarthy of the Sailor's Union.
+A year before, more than 60 labor unions formed the Asiatic Exclusion League in San Francisco, including labor leaders Patrick Henry McCarthy (mayor of San Francisco from 1910 to 1912), Olaf Tveitmoe (first president of the organization), and Andrew Furuseth and Walter Macarthur of the Sailor's Union.
 The League was almost immediately successful in pressuring the San Francisco Board of Education to segregate Asian school children.

 The Asiatic Barred Zone as defined by the Immigration Act of 1917.

 California Attorney General Ulysses S. Webb (1902–1939) put great effort into enforcing the Alien Land Law of 1913, which he had co-written, and prohibited "aliens ineligible for citizenship" (i.e. all Asian immigrants) from owning land or property.
 The law was struck down by the Supreme Court of California in 1946 (Sei Fujii v.
 State of California).

 One of the few cases in which Chinese immigration was allowed during this era were "Pershing's Chinese", 527 people who were allowed to immigrate from Mexico to the United States shortly before World War I as they aided General John J. Pershing in his expedition against Pancho Villa in Mexico.

 The Immigration Act of 1917 banned all immigration from many parts of Asia, including parts of China (see map on left), and foreshadowed the Immigration Restriction Act of 1924.
 Other laws included the Cubic Air Ordinance, which prohibited Chinese from occupying a sleeping room with less than 500 cuft of breathing space between each person, the Queue Ordinance, which forced Chinese with long hair worn in a queue to pay a tax or to cut it, and Anti-Miscegenation Act of 1889 that prohibited Chinese men from marrying white women, and the Cable Act of 1922, which terminated citizenship for white American women who married an Asian man.
 The majority of these laws were not fully overturned until the 1950s, at the dawn of the modern Civil Rights Movement.
 Under all this persecution, almost half of the Chinese Americans born in the United States moved to China seeking greater opportunities.
 Even to this day, discrimination is still talked about, especially for matters like Xenophobia that are still experienced in the 21st century.